BARCLAYS COMMUNITY SPORT FUND

 Yes.
 If your group has received a grant from the Barclays Community Sport Fund before, you can still apply to the female coaches fund to upskill up to two new female coaches.

-You will also need to attach a copy of your bank statement and governance document / company or charity number, so please have these to hand when you are ready to complete the online form.
+You will need to attach a copy of your bank statement and governance document / company or charity number, so please have these to hand when you are ready to complete the online form.

 We will accommodate different accessibility needs to give organisations the best chance of communicating their idea and plans with us.
 This could be arranging a conversation with a member of our team to provide clarity on the questions and process, or providing information and the application form in accessible formats.
 We will consider any requests for accessibility that will reduce barriers to applying.